 During a Babies R Us Black Friday sale, we snagged an Ingenuity Baby Base chair for half-off and couldn’t be happier with our decision.
 It’s very easy to use and clean as there is no fabric to wash, all you do is wipe it down after meals.
 It’s also versatile and you can continue using it as a booster seat when your baby becomes a toddler.
 Japanese homes also don’t have much room so having something that you can strap to a chair at the kitchen table is a space-saver in comparison to buying a high chair.

 We got a set by リッチェル Richell, which has been so useful in terms of spoons that Baby A doesn’t hate and microwave-safe bowls.
-I use these everyday.
-I tried a few different spoons from brands like Pigeon or Sophie’s Giraffe (the cute factor got me) but silicone Richell ones with plastic handles are the easiest for her to eat from and to hold while she makes attempts to feed herself.
+I use this set every day.
+I tried a few different spoons from brands like Pigeon or Sophie’s Giraffe (the cute factor got me) but silicone Richell ones with plastic handles were the easiest for her to eat from and to hold when she just started to attempt to feed herself.
 This set also comes with a cooling pack that you can put the bowls into if the food is too hot.
-Now that Baby A is nine months and her portions have increased, I have started to use a bowl from Afternoon Tea as well as small bowls and plates that I already have around the house.
-Once we move, I will start using a wooden divided plate I got at a baby event I attended last year.
-I still use the Richell bowls, though, to heat up frozen baby food.
+When my daughter turned nine months and her portions increased, I started to use a bowl from Afternoon Tea as well as small bowls and plates that I already had around the house.
+I still used the Richell bowls, though, to heat up frozen baby food.

-As mentioned earlier, dollar store ice cube strays aren’t bad but if you’re planning on freezing baby food, make your life easier by buying one specifically for baby food (like リッチェル Richell or Edison mama ).
+As mentioned earlier, 100 yen store ice cube trays aren’t bad but if you’re planning on freezing baby food, make your life easier by buying one specifically for baby food (like リッチェル Richell, pictured above, or Edison mama).

 I tried both soft and hard plastic/silicone bibs and found the latter to be the easiest to clean.
-I got one hard plastic bib for Baby A from Babies R Us for ¥100 during their Black Friday sale but I also couldn’t help but to also splurge on a BabyBjorn one because it was so cute (little pearls always get me)!
+I got one hard plastic bib for Baby A from Babies R Us for 100 yen during their Black Friday sale but I also couldn’t help but to also splurge on not one but two BabyBjorn ones because they are not only incredibly cute (little pearls always get me) but also durable and wide.
 Soft plastic bibs (apron bibs) do have their merits, though, as they are compact and easy to tuck away or take with you when you go out with your baby.
-These bibs are also good if your baby is likes to knock their hard plastic bib around as a friend of mine experienced with her child.
+These bibs are also good if your baby likes to knock their hard plastic bib around as a friend of mine experienced with her child.
 When your baby is a bit older and they’re ready to try to start feeding themselves (and you’re ready for the inevitable mess), you may want to invest in a bib with long sleeves so that their clothes don’t get completely ruined.

 These are great for feeding babies fruits, whether fresh or frozen.
 I got one from a brand called NatureBond and have been quite happy with it so far.
 The box comes with two feeders that have three different sizes of silicone teats each, which you can fill with whatever fruit you think your baby will like.
 Baby A likes strawberry and banana, so I stick those inside and then freeze it so it’s like a popsicle (I put the feeder inside of a freezer bag to prevent freezer burn).
 As she’s teething, I think she likes the cool sensation on her gums.
 It’s also very easy for her to hold and feed herself.

-Solids are messy, especially when babies are exploring their food and how to feed themselves.
+Babies are toddlers are messy when they eat, especially when exploring their food and learning how to feed themselves.
 This is why it’s essential to have newspapers or flyers on hand to put on the floor and then throw away so that you have less to clean after a meal.
 You can also get something reusable like a picnic mat and just wipe it down but I just don’t have time for that and since I was getting a bunch of flyers from CO-OP anyway, I decided to put them to use.
 It was an excellent decision.